julianritchey/advanced-solidity/README.md

 #### Crowdsale confirmation
 ![First token purchase crowdsale confirmation](Evaluation_Evidence/token_purchase_1_crowdsale_confirmation.png)
 Crowdsale confirmation of the token purchase was obtained using the `weiRaised` function of the `KaseiCoinCrowdsale` contract.
-Upon clicking the `weiRaised` button, the value of Wei raised from the purchase was displayed.
 > **Note:** The value of Wei raised from the purchase was 10000000000000000000.

 #### Beneficiary confirmation